Salmon with chermoula, pickled onion, and fresh herbs at Stereo 41 in Walnut Creek

 You Will Taste the Difference

 You will never see the name of our seafood distributor on the menu.
-You will not know which grower brought in this week’s beets.
+You will not know which producer brought in this week’s beets.
 But you will notice that the food at Stereo 41 does not taste like the food at most restaurants in Walnut Creek — or anywhere else.

 See the Menu